 Related articles include:

 Feature ideas (previously referred to as "Feature Requests" or "Feature Discussions") allow people to suggest ideas on ways to improve or enhance Canvas' functionality.
 It is one of many inputs we consider when choosing to build new features into our products.
+Feature ideas are found in the Canvas Studio.

 In order to ensure your feature ideas are posted successfully, it may help to know a few tips.